krusynth/digitalpolicy/content/_policies/cybersecurity.md

 ## Security Assessment

-All technology must be inventoried and evaluated by security for use in a government agency. @NIST provides in [FIPS 199](https://csrc.nist.gov/publications/detail/fips/199/final) several baselines of security depending on the level of impact to individuals, businesses, etc., that the exploitation of the system could cause - low, moderate, or high.
+All technology must be inventoried and evaluated by security for use in a government agency. @NIST provides in [Federal Information Processing Standards (FIPS) 199](https://csrc.nist.gov/publications/detail/fips/199/final) several baselines of security depending on the level of impact to individuals, businesses, etc., that the exploitation of the system could cause - low, moderate, or high.

 > The potential impact is LOW if − The loss of confidentiality, integrity, or availability could be expected to have a limited adverse effect on organizational operations, organizational assets, or individuals.